johanberntsson/PunyInform/README.md

   the PunyInform library to French, by Hugo Labrande.

 * [PunyInform - DE](https://github.com/smartgrids-aau/punyinformde) is a translation of the PunyInform library to German, by Lea Santner and A. Pulvermacher.

+* [PunyInformDE](https://github.com/IkeC/PunyInformDE) is based on *PunyInform - DE* above, but updated to match a newer version of PunyInform.
+Also, it has language rules to make the author's life easier.

 ## Credits